-Note that if Policy Server resides on a Websense appliance, Websense Technical Support will need to assist with the process of updating the config.xml file.
+Note that if Policy Server resides on an appliance, Technical Support will need to assist with the process of updating the config.xml file.

 Step 1: Collect required information

 First, identify a Policy Server that is already configured to connect to the primary Policy Broker (for example, the Policy Server instance on the Policy Broker machine).